 Note that the performance of a storage based on SDS still has to do with the underlying hardware.
 Therefore, comparing Ceph storage with PowerScale is apple to orange, without identical storage hardware.
 Now that we decoupled SDS and hardware, let’s take a look at two important aspects of SDS: the distributed technology to manage hardware, and the interface it provides to storage clients.

-The reason for SDS to manage hardware in a distributed architecture is for better scalability and high availability.
-A distributed storage introduces problems of its own, such as coordinating consistency.
+The reason to use an SDS layer to manage hardware in a distributed architecture is for better scalability and high availability.
+The soul of this SDS layer is the ability to manage distributed system.
+However, a distributed storage introduces problems of its own, such as coordinating consistency.
 Different storage technologies have their own way to tackle these problems.
 For example, with PowerScale, OneFS has its own Group Management Protocol.
 Ceph uses CRUSH for data distribution.
 GlusterFS uses DHT(Distributed Hash Table) Translator.

 Storage architects usually do not need to know these technologies in detail.
 It is not the intention of this post to cover the details of any distributed technology in any of the storage options above.
 However, storage architects needs to know supported API very well.